JacobWaite/The-Cache-Crew/project_report/README.md

 Visuals - (Refer to images for Tool Search Task visuals)

 Narrative Walkthrough - Similar to Microsoft Word/Excel, at the top of the Synchro Studio application is a visible search bar.
 The user will click the search bar to begin typing, in which a brief list of recently searched tools will appear.
-When the user begins typing the beginning letters of a tool, the searchbar will give results of tools that have those letters until the full word is typed out or no other tools match the letters.
+When the user begins typing the beginning letters of a tool, the search bar will give results of tools that have those letters until the full word is typed out or no other tools match the letters.
 THe user then has the exact tool they need and can select it from there.

 Panel Customization Task:

 Task Context - The Panel Customization Task involves implementing a feature that allows the user to customize the size and visibility of any and all panels used in Synchro Studio.
-This feature is important as way of saving time and energy having to nagivate back and forward between informational panels and the map panel to interact with as well as ensuring a quality-of-life experience.
+This feature is important as a way of saving time and energy having to navigate back and forward between informational panels and the map panel to interact with as well as ensuring a quality-of-life experience.

 Visuals - (Refer to images for Panel Customization Task visuals)

-Narrative Walkthrough - To set up the scenario, we have a Synchro Studio application open with a map panel and a data panel setup in the same application next to eachother.
+Narrative Walkthrough - To set up the scenario, we have a Synchro Studio application open with a map panel and a data panel setup in the same application next to each other.
 The user has the ability to click and hold at the border of both applications and drag either left or right to increase/decrease the size of either panel to the size of their liking.
 Furthermore, the user can click and hold the window and drag it to wherever they desire on the screen.
-They also have the ability to click and hold the corner of the panel and drag inward or outward to increase decrease the size of that individual panel.
+They also have the ability to click and hold the corner of the panel and drag inward or outward to increase or decrease the size of that individual panel.